Last Updated April 18, 2025

 White Heath Aster

-Another of the confusing white flowers with the yellow center, it is not ox-eyed daisy and it is not fleabane.
+Another of the confusing white flowers with the yellow center, it is not ox-eye daisy and it is not fleabane.
 One thing to note about white heath aster is that it blooms in the fall.
 Fleabane is typically blooming in late spring to early summer, ox-eyed daisy through the summer months and white heath aster in the fall.

 Interesting story about white heath aster is that it has emerged as the predominant flower in Prairie #2 (another prairie project on our place).
 The photo you see here was taken in 2018, showing the plant crowding around the fence pole of what was left of my father’s garden.
 At the time, it was about the only place I saw it growing.
 It almost always appears along the edge of the yard growing along hedgerows.
 But it never appears in the middle of the mowed lawn.